ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### Replay-Nonce

-The "Replay-Nonce" header field includes a server-generated value that the server can use to detect unauthorized replay in future client requests.
+The Replay-Nonce header field includes a server-generated value that the server can use to detect unauthorized replay in future client requests.
 The server MUST generate the value provided in Replay-Nonce in such a way that they are unique to each message, with high probability, and unpredictable to anyone besides the server.
 For instance, it is